nikodemus/foolang/docs/README.md

 the intendend functionality.

 <span class="todo">&cross;</span>
-**Supervised and isolated threads**: Foolang threads will not share memory, hopefully providing a subtrate for fault tolerant computing akin to what Erlang does.
+**Actor model**: Foolang is intended to have lightweight threads implementing an actor model without shared memory, using an N:M mapping to native threads.
+This is intended to provide a substrate for fault tolerant computing akin to what Erlang does.
 (Unlike Erlang Foolang does allow thread-local side-effects.)

 <span class="todo">&cross;</span>
-**Smalltalkish development environment**: while Foolang keeps it's code in files and allows you to use your favorite editor, it still wants to provide an integrated experience similar to Smalltalks.
+**Smalltalkish development environment**: while Foolang keeps it's code in files and allows you to use your favorite editor, it still wants to provide an integrated experience similar to Smalltalk's.

+<span class="todo">&cross;</span>
+**Delimited continuations**: plan is to implement shift/reset style of continuations at the core, and provide nice abtractions like coroutines and non-deterministic choise operators on top of them.

 <span class="todo">&cross;</span>
 **Extensible syntax & code generation**: Foolang is intended to offer a